 Advises Commission and staff on complex, contentious and high profile designation review cases passed to English Heritage from the Department for Culture, Media and Sport (DCMS).

-The following five committees help advise on internal English Heritage business:
+The following four committees help advise on internal English Heritage business:

 - Audit and Risk Assurance Committee

 - Business and Finance Committee